Murder of Mi Gao Huang Chen: Aftermath

+Police arrested six teenagers for the crime: Anthony Dunleavy, 17, Joe Sankey, 16, Jason Hughes, 16, Jamie Stephens, 16, an unnamed 16 year old boy and a 15 year old girl.
 The death contributed to the development of a number of schemes and groups designed to address crime in the local area.
+Hughes, who was identified as the ringleader, claimed that the group had come to the shop that night to "have revenge" for a previous incident in which the 15 year old girl was struck in the head by the takeaway workers during an argument.
 Hsiao-Hung of The Guardian said the attack was part of a trend of increasing anti-Chinese violence in the country.
 Jia and some in the Chinese community saw the attack as racially motivated, saying that the youths were white.
 Bobby Chan, chairperson of Min Quan, and Suresh Grover, director of The Monitoring Group, said the police had a tendency to fail to support Chinese victims such as Jia: "it seemed that most criminal justice agencies froze when it came applying the most basic of the Lawrence Inquiry recommendations to Chinese victims".
 Detective chief inspector Steve Crimins of Greater Manchester Police said the attack was not racially motivated, and that "[t]o say that any failure to deal with previous incidents led directly to the death of Mr Chen is ludicrous".
 The Institute of Race Relations considers the death to have a "(known or suspected) racial element".

-In May 2011 Sankey had his sentence reduced to eight years and six months.
+The unnamed 16 year old boy was eventually cleared of murder by a jury while the 15 year old was acquitted of murder after the jury failed to reach a verdict; she instead pleaded guilty to a lesser charge of violent disorder.
+The remaining youths were sentenced to mandatory life sentences for murder.
+In May 2011 Sankey had his tariff reduced from nine years and eight months to eight years and six months on account of "exceptional and unforeseen progress".